Junior college

-A junior college (sometimes referred to colloquially as a juco, JuCo or JC) is a post-secondary educational institution offering vocational training designed to prepare students for either skilled trades and technical occupations and support roles in professions such as engineering, accountancy, business administration, nursing, medicine, architecture, and criminology, or for additional education at another college with more advanced academic material.
-Students typically attend junior colleges for one to three years.
+A junior college is a type of post-secondary institution that offers vocational and academic training that is designed to prepare students for either skilled trades and technical occupations or support roles in professions such as engineering, accountancy, business administration, nursing, medicine, architecture, and criminology.
+Often times, those types of colleges offer two-year associate's degrees that are intended for students that want to later transfer to a college for a four-year bachelor's degree to finish their undergraduate education, pending adequate grades.
+Students typically attend those types of colleges for one to three years, which is also dependent on the country.

 By country

+Pakistan

+In Pakistan, after the completion of Secondary School Certificate, students who want to further pursue their education, the mst apply for the junior college, which is also called as intermediate college.
+They can choose either of the three groups out of science, arts (or humanities) or commerce.
+They attend the college for 2 years.
+Some colleges also offer higher education like undergraduate and graduate degrees like GCUL, FCCU, MAOC etc.

 Bangladesh

 In Bangladesh, after completing the tenth-grade board exam (Secondary School Certificate), students attend two years of junior college, named intermediate college.
 After passing the SSC exam, students can apply for their desired colleges, where they study in three groups, namely Science, Humanities and Commerce, for two years.
 After that, students sit for Higher Secondary Certificate at the end of their second year in intermediate College.